dotnet/android/README.md

 These are roughly the same as how `make prepare` and `make` are used on other platforms.

 _NOTE: there is not currently an equivalent of `make jenkins` or `make all-tests` on Windows._

+_Troubleshooting: Ensure you check your MSBuild version(`msbuild -version`) and path for the proper verson of MSBuild._

 ## Linux build notes